-There are a range of painting techniques you can use for digital painting, but sketching a 3D scene such as a castle from scratch can be difficult.
-Picking the best angle for a complex 3D scene can be challenging from black and white sketches.
-Moreover, if you're not a fast modeller, attempting to make a 3D base might slow you down.
+There are a range of art techniques that can help with your digital painting, but there's no denying that creating 3D art from scratch can be confusing.
+Picking the best angle for a complex structure such as this castle can be challenging, and if you're not a fast modeller, attempting to make a 3D base might slow you down.

 Enter SketchUp, a simple 3D drawing tool that is surprisingly easy to learn, with functions to speed up the painting process.
-Here we'll take you through how to use this free tool to create 3D bases that we'll then take into Photoshop to turn into digital paintings.
+Here, we'll take you through how to use this free tool to create 3D bases.
+We'll then move into Photoshop CC to turn our 3D model into a digital painting.

-We’ll also explain a few important digital painting notions along the way, such as value structure, applying textured brushstrokes, adjusting colour temperature, painting over photo textures, adding character for scale and so on.
-So, let’s get started.
+In this article, you'll learn how to understand a complex scene from every possible camera angle, as well as a few key digital painting notions such as value structure, applying textured brushstrokes, adjusting colour temperature, painting over photo textures, adding character for scale and so on.
+Let’s get started.

 01. Explore SketchUp's core tools